 Abstract:

-The smooth function, governing how the experimental spontaneous polarization of solid films varies with deposition temperature, T, is shown to have the striking mathematical property that the differential can be singular.
+A smooth function, governing how the experimental spontaneous polarization of solid films varies with deposition temperature, T, is shown to have the striking mathematical property that the differential can be singular.
 The differential is therefore not the slope of polarization vs T and minimum or maximum values of polarization are marked by singularities.
 These features, presently unique to any known physical system, are illustrated by films of cis-methyl formate, 1-butanol, 1-propanol and ammonia.

 This letter concerns the properties of thin molecular films, formed by condensation from the gas phase.
 When composed of small dipolar species films exhibit spontaneous polarization, the so-called ‘spontelectric effect’.,,,, Our focus here is on the functional relationship between the degree of polarization of these films and their temperature of deposition, T. The degree of polarization may be represented as proportional, through the Langevin function, to Coth(E/T) - (E/T)-1, using atomic units.
 Here E is the energy of interaction of an average dipole with the mean effective field in the film, where this field is itself a function of the degree of polarization.
 This however fosters a conceptual nightmare: the differential of the continuous function, Coth(E/T) - (E/T)-1, is no longer its slope and minimum and maximum values are no longer marked by setting differentials to zero.
 Such pathological behaviour is well-documented in mathematics, but not previously in physics.
 In addition, minimum and maximum values are not marked by setting differentials to zero, noting that such minima and maxima are observed experimentally.